r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 {% include ft-image-defect-detection/FT_mag_peak_masked.html %}

-The mask allows us to separate the peaks from the rest and transform the modified frequency magnitudes back
+The mask allows us to separate the peaks from the rest and transform the modified frequencies back to image domain

 ```python
 # masking